-I know Hallowe’en was originally a Celtic ‘New Years’ celebration and believed to be a time when departed souls would return to their home and were visible, but for most kids it’s about two things; costumes and treats!
-Every year I like to have a Hallowe’en party for my kids and their friends, here are some favourite recipes I’ve gathered over the year.
+Hallowe’en was originally a Celtic ‘New Years’ celebration and believed to be a time when departed souls would return to their home and were visible to the living.
+Nowadays it’s more about two things; costumes and treats!
+If you want to up your treat game without the waste here are some simple and inexpensive treat ideas to try.

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;